 Science-based tree care enhances the beauty, safety and livability of our communities, and helps to protect the people who care for our urban forest.
 TREE Fund awards research grants, education grants, and scholarships to advance the fields of arboriculture and urban forestry.
 With increased knowledge, arborists and citizens are better equipped to properly care for trees, ensuring that healthy, mature trees will remain an integral part of our communities of the future.
 TREE Fund’s current research priority areas are described in full here.

-TREE Fund research shapes industry best practices, improves workforce safety and contributes to the long-term sustainability of our communities in the following crucial ways:
+TREE Fund research and education programs shape industry best practices, improve workforce safety and contribute to the long-term sustainability of our communities in the following crucial ways:

 - Improving the quality of nursery grown trees and overall tree survival through the development of hardier, drought- and disease-resistant species.